tasket/wyng-backup/README.md

     4. Setup Wyng on *Domain0* with `--dest=internal:/path`
     pointing to the mounted path.

-    A local USB storage option similar to the above can be used by substituting *sys-usb* for *remotefs*.

     As an alternative to the above, if you have a trusted backup qube handling encryption, you can easily setup Wyng in dom0 with a 'qubes://vm-name/path' destination.
 Also, for Qubes OS where you have both a trusted backup VM *and*